Bachelor's Program in Political Science

 You can prove your language proficiency if you have taken this subject in school or by taking a language test.
 For more details, please see the selection statutes.

-If you do not hold German citizenship or do not have a German university entrance qualifications (e.g. Abitur or equivalent school leaving certificate), you must submit proof that your German language proficiency is equivalent to level C1.
+If you do not hold German citizenship or do not have a German university entrance qualification (e.g. Abitur or equivalent school leaving certificate), you must submit proof that your German language proficiency is equivalent to level C1.

 Program start: Fall semester (September)